olevitzky/dropit-challenge/ui/README.md

 * Run server on local code (/src folder): `npm start` (port 4557)
 * Run server on production code (/dist folder): `npm run build`

+###Available routes:

+* /map - Display a Google map with a location marker while its data keep being fetch via the Tracking service.
+The map will change the view when a new location is found.
+* /logs - Display all the logs which exists on the Logs service.
+The scroll view will update when a new message is received.

 ###package.json

 | **Script** | **Description** |